• Get Rid of Mice Fast

 Latin name: mus musculus

-The first kind of mouse you may find in your house is, of course, the common house mouse.
-The house mouse is gray in color and approximately 3 to 4 inches long with a tail about the same length as their body.
+The house mouse is gray in color and approximately 3 to 4 inches long with a tail about the same length as its body.
 They have tiny hands and feet with larger ears – which they use to listen for approaching danger (such as yourself).

-The house mouse is active all year round, so you may find them in your house at any time of year.
 They are nibblers and love to root around in your pantry for cereal, rice, and bread.
 If you see chew marks in the corners of your cereal boxes, you may just have an infestation of house mice.

 Building their nests in dark corners of your home, house mice like to be 10 to 30 feet from their food or water source.
-This is why you will likely find them behind your kitchen cabinets, appliances or pantry.
-They also like to take shelter in the attic as long as it is close enough to a food source.
+This is why you will likely find them behind your kitchen cabinets, appliances, or pantry.

 The North American Deer Mouse